Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 Other mutable datatypes include **lists** and **arrays** (`list()`, `array()`).

-For a more thorough discussion of mutable and immutable objects see [here](https://towardsdatascience.com/https-towardsdatascience-com-python-basics-mutable-vs-immutable-objects-829a0cb1530a).
+For a more thorough discussion of mutable and immutable objects see <a href="https://towardsdatascience.com/https-towardsdatascience-com-python-basics-mutable-vs-immutable-objects-829a0cb1530a" target="blank">here</a>.

 </div>